onur-zengin/python-cisco-iosxr/README.md

 TO BE COMPLETED BEFORE THE FIRST RELEASE

 - Compare int util. formula against RFC2819 (obsoletes RFC1757)
-- Verify interface speed in a partial bundle failure
+- Test int util. of a 100G interface
 - Check mem util. after long run
 - Send ssh logs to file
 - Revise the main() function (--dryrun doesn't work - test it again, inventory file and interface tags should be